The answer to the family separation crisis is right there in front of us

 ICE’s Intensive Supervision Appearance Program, which had nearly 70,000 average daily participants in the most recent fiscal year, has proven to be the agency’s most effective alternative-to-detention program.
 The program, which is run by a subsidiary of the private prison company GEO Group, uses electronic monitoring devices like GPS ankle bracelets or telephone check-ins with voice recognition software.
 The program can also include surprise home visits or in-person meetings.
 More than 99 percent of participants in the full-service version of the program appeared for their court dates in fiscal year 2013, when the Government Accountability Office last conducted a review of the program.

 Of course, ISAP isn’t perfect.
-Though nearly all participants showed up for court, about 21 percent of immigrants who were ordered deported in 2013 failed to comply.
+Though nearly all participants showed up for court, about 21 percent of immigrants who were ordered to be deported in 2013 failed to comply.
 And immigration advocacy groups have been critical of intensive monitoring devices like ankle bracelets, which they claim can be painful when worn for days on end and can stigmatize immigrants.
 “It can be very degrading and humiliating to have to wear,” says Katharina Obser, a senior policy adviser at the Women’s Refugee Commission.

 A more popular alternative among advocates and Democratic politicians is the Family Case Management Program, which the Trump administration abruptly ended last year.
-The pilot program, which was started by the Obama administration and also run by GEO Group, helped connect immigrant families with a variety of case management services.
+The pilot program, which was started by the Obama administration and was also run by GEO Group, helped connect immigrant families with a variety of case management services.

 It was the most recent of several similar case management programs that have been piloted over the past couple decades.
 Unlike ISAP, these programs didn’t require the use of burdensome tracking devices like ankle monitors, and they focused on connecting immigrants to services in the community while they waited for their court hearings.
 When the Family Case Management Program went into effect in 2016, social workers helped asylum-seeking families in five metro areas access housing, legal services, education, and medical care.
 They also reminded families to show up for their court dates and assisted with transportation when necessary.
-In 2017, ICE reported that 100 percent of participants appeared at their court hearings, while 99 percent complied with the ICE check-ins required by the program.
+In March 2017, ICE reported that 100 percent of participants appeared at their court hearings, while an average of 99 percent complied with the ICE check-ins required by the program.

 At the time the program was cut, ICE cited its high cost: $36 a day per family, compared to an average of less than $5 daily per person using ISAP.
 Still, that’s significantly less than the $318.79 a day it costs to house each member of a family in immigration detention.

-Although the pilot was small, with only 630 families participating just before it was discontinued, some advocates and politicians have argued in recent days for bringing this program back and expanding it.
-Earlier this month, 108 members of Congress signed a letter that called for replacing family separation with “robust funding for community-based alternatives to detention, such as the Family Case Management Program.”
+Although the pilot was small, with only 630 families participating just before it was discontinued, some advocates and politicians have argued in recent days for bringing the program back and expanding it.
+Earlier this month, 109 members of Congress signed a letter that called for replacing family separation with “robust funding for community-based alternatives to detention, such as the Family Case Management Program.”

-“It’s really unfortunate that the government never gave it a chance to progress so that we could see where it would have led it if it had been allowed to continue,” Obser says.
+“It’s really unfortunate that the government never gave it a chance to progress so that we could see where it would have led if it had been allowed to continue,” Obser says.
 “When the government is currently considering dramatically expanding family detention and the detention of children, it’s an obvious choice that it should try to invest in scaling up alternatives rather than scaling up the incarceration of families.”